cyberbotics/webots/docs/reference/vacuumgripper.md

 ### Description

-[VacuumGripper](#vacuum-gripper) node is used to simulate physical links created by vacuum suction.
+The [VacuumGripper](#vacuum-gripper) node is used to simulate physical links created by vacuum suction.

 [VacuumGripper](#vacuum-gripper) node can only connect to dynamic [Solid](solid.md) nodes.
 The physical connection can be created and destroyed at run time by the robot's controller.